michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 ### Definition
 - n: group of people related by blood or marriage
 ### Family
+- clan: clannish, clans+
-clan: clannish, clans+;clannish: clannishly, clannishness
+- clannish: clannishly, clannishness
 ### Examples
 - These nations are bounded by mountains and forests and buttes, with embracing clans, leaders and spiritualism woven deep.
 - The Droz clan’s New Year’s card is more than a mere family portrait.